Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Acknowledgements

 \section{Acknowledgements}

 L.S. would like to thank Davide Mancieri, Matteo Bonetti and Jacob Stegmann for insightful discussions and for their valuable comments.
+We thank the anonymous referee for constructive feedback that helped improve the clarity and quality of this manuscript.
 TN acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 of the DFG Cluster of Excellence ''ORIGINS''.